-A FEW years ago, Oliver Letrone was the man in Mullaloo Surf Life Saving Club’s kitchen cooking the sausage sizzle for hungry members on club days.
+A FEW years ago, Olivier Letrone was the man in Mullaloo Surf Life Saving Club’s kitchen cooking the sausage sizzle for hungry members on club days.

 Now he and his wife Cassandra have turned that kitchen into Swell Mullaloo Beach, which opened its doors to the public earlier this year.

 The Kallaroo couple, who also part-own C Restaurant in Perth, said it had been very exciting to open the beachside restaurant.

 “I was approached at C Restaurant by a leasing agent for a venue at Elizabeth Quay but it didn’t work out,” Mr Letrone said.